isomerpages/mlaw-corp/_covid19/02-application-for-assessor.md

 If the party had a good reason for being absent, they may make an application to set aside the dismissal or determination made in their absence.
 See <b>Form 10</b> Application to Set Aside a Dismissal or Determination.

+##### Step 8: Registrar Informs Applicant and Respondent of Assessor’s Determination #####
+After the Assessor has made a determination, the Registrar will inform the Applicant, the Respondent, and all other parties who were served the <b>Application for Assessment</b>.

+There is no appeal from an Assessor’s determination and it will be binding on all parties to the Application.

+The records of the determination will be kept by the Registrar until 20 October 2022.

+The Registrar may publish the facts of the case, the arguments and the determination without disclosing the names of the parties concerned or any information that may disclose their identities.

 <!--
 <table>
   <tr>